 Even the most successful day's work trading the markets can be negated by hefty commissions and margin rates.
 Day traders need to factor these costs into how much they'll net from a profitable trade.
 Commission fees for a single day of high-volume trading can run more than a few thousand dollars.

 Speed is also of paramount importance.
-Day traders tend to target volatile stocks in which every second counts.
+Day traders tend to target volatile stocks in which every second count.
 An execution delay of only a few seconds can lose big money.
 Most stock trading platforms offer real-time trading, but with very fast-moving trades, lag times are still possible.

 Day Trading stocks online have the potential to create behavioral risks.
 Here are few.